cofyye/elfak/README.md

-# elfak
+# Faculty of Electronic Engineering - elfak
-ELFAK Repository
+Faculty of Electronic Engineering Repository

-Ovde ce biti postavljeni radovi koji su pravljeni na fakultetu
+All works on second grade on faculty.